 Google now provides ADB and Fastboot, also known as, Android SDK Platform-Tools as a separate package so you do not have to download the Android Studio (over 1GB in size!) just for this.
 Our tutorial below will only require you to download the essential libraries that are needed to run these SDK Platform Tools.
 It is recommended you install the full Android Studio / Android SDK Tools from Android Developers website, but it is useless if you are not developing an app as it requires lots of extra space and bandwidth.

-ADB and Fastboot mentioned below for download are based on the latest Android 7.1 Nougat (API 25) and are also compatible with Android O (API 26).
+ADB and Fastboot mentioned below for download are based on the latest Android 13 (API 33).
 Continue reading below for the complete detailed guide on how to install ADB and Fastboot on your computer.

 ADB and Fastboot for Mac: Are you a Mac / OS X user looking for a installation method of ADB or Fastboot?
 Please read our complete guide: